Kyai: Education

 Kiai were educated in various pesantren:

 A student in a pesantren is called a santri.
-After the founding kyai of a pesantren dies, his son or another santri may take over the supervision of the school, and would then be called kyai.
+After the founding kyai of a pesantren dies, his son or another santri may take over the supervision of the school and would then be called kyai.
 It is possible for a large boarding school to have several kyai living and teaching there.
 However, most pesantren have a few hundred students, with only one person who is called kyai.
 The other teachers in the school are called ustadz.
 Many Indonesian Muslims consider a kyai to be higher ranked than an ustadz because a kyai runs his own boarding school and has mystical abilities.

 Function

 Kiai were distinct from the pangulu, the state officials:

 A kyai is not a cleric in the same way as a priest in Christianity or Buddhism.
 There is no governing body that ordains or authorizes a kyai.
 Likewise, no organization can defrock a kyai or remove him from his position.
-The reason is that a kyai has his position and authority because people will listen to what he says.
+The reason a kyai has his position and authority is because people will listen to what he says.

 Some Indonesians refer to a widely regarded kyai as an ulama.
 This word is actually the plural form of the Arabic word alim which means knowledgeable person.
 Through common usage in Indonesia, the word ulama grew to signify a high-level kyai, even though this is a grammatical misuse of the Arabic word.

 In legend, if not in fact, a kyai combines the skills and roles of both the Islamic scholar and the Sufi master (sheikh or syehk).
 Stories abound about kyai that can perform such feats as: